 Having been salt cured, cod is extremely versatile, and in Portugal, we have virtually 1001 differents ways to cook it.
 Lisbon-style bacalhau à Brás is flaked, pan-fried with potato chips, then enveloped in scrambled egg.
-The pataniscas de bacalhau (cod fritters) is another another popular cod dish in Lisbon’s restaurants, usually accompanied with bean rice.
+Pataniscas de bacalhau (cod fritters), usually accompanied with bean rice, are another another popular cod dish served in Lisbon’s restaurants.
 Here are 7 of the Best Restaurants to Eat Cod in Lisbon.

 While a cheap and traditional bitoque (fried steak with french fries, white rice, salad, and a fried egg on top) can be ordered at most restaurants in Lisbon, Café de São Bento, located near the Parliament, specialises in high quality steaks – filet mignon or sirloin steak, served with french fries, and an optional fried egg on top.
 Here, steaks are served in three different ways: Café de São Bento style comes with a coffee cream sauce, Portuguese style is fried, and finally there’s the conventional grilled steak.
 To enter the place you have to ring the doorbell.